jaydg/libtcod-d/README.md

 and the demo application crashed immediately upon startup.
 The x86 variant works almost fine, though.

-To try the samples, change to examples/samples_d and run dub.
+To try the samples, run `dub run -a x86 -c samples_d`

 The bindings are a strict port of the C API, so refer to libtcod documentation for more details.
 If I can get motivated, an object